MustaphaSakka/go/README.md

+# OPEN BAR

-This go application presents the following features:
+This go application called "Open Bar" aims to tests some technical features like:

 - Connexion to BDD MySql database
 - Usage of 3 formats of configuration: json, yaml and toml